Alejandro-Jaime-Pozas/stock_trading_app_react/README.md

 # Stock Trading App: React framework

+## CURRENT LIVE FRONTEND WEBSITE IS DEPLOYED ON VERCEL FRONTEND HOSTING HERE: https://vercel.com/alexs-projects-8bef492d/stock-trading-app-react/deployments

+## CURRENT LIVE BACKEND WEBSITE IS DEPLOYED ON RENDER HOSTING HERE: https://dashboard.render.com/web/srv-d3n7a5be5dus73emnodg

 ## Overview

 This project is a React frontend single-page application designed to provide users with a seamless experience in managing various financial activities.
 The application facilitates user signup, login, cash deposits, and withdrawals.
 Additionally, it supports buying and selling of stocks, ETFs, and bonds.
 Users can search for stocks and stock market tickers, as well as stay informed about market news and company updates.

 This react project utilizes a flask framework for the backend to handle user authorization and CRUD capabilities for a user and the user's own objects, specifically stocks and other investments.
 This is a stock application much like robinhood, or any other brokerage account, but there is as of yet no functionality when trying to invest real cash into the application; it's a mock stock investment application.
 The objective is to get users excited about investing in stocks and other exchange traded assets, so that they can get a taste of what it means to invest in real stocks.

 Future improvements include implementing Plaid integration so that a user can bring money into the account.
 Also, adding an actual chart in the user's portfolio which monitors their historical changing portfolio value.
 Also, adding real-time stock price movements wherever a stock is displayed.

 ## Features